DEEP BREATHING EXERCISES

 Press Start and breathe with the animation.
 You can adjust pacing, sound, and haptics.

-- Classic: 4 in / 7 hold / 8 out
+- If light-headed: Remove the hold entirely, use 4 in / 8 out

 What is 4-7-8 breathing?